razvanvancea/cypress-pactumjs-framework/README.md

 ## Test results

-both web and API tests shows by default the real-time results in CLI
+Both web and API tests show by default the real-time execution results in CLI

 API tests report will also be generated as HTML file in the results/mochawesome.html file (feel free to open it in browser)